Introducing SoapUI Pro:

 - Execute the test suite by clicking on the run icon

-- Once execution is completed, we can see the Coverage tab present next to the test cases tab.
-Please refer the following screenshot
+- Once execution is completed, you will see the Coverage tab present next to the Test Cases tab.
+Please refer to the following screenshot

 Coverage feature focuses on functional tests, mock services and HTTP monitor scenarios.
 It also covers project level, test suite and test case levels as can be seen below:

 SOAP, created by Microsoft, follows certain standards.
-It is a protocol that uses XML to transfer the messages across the world through the Internet.
-Its important feature is the built-in error handling- in both request and response.
+It is a protocol that uses XML to transfer messages across the world through the Internet.
+An important feature is the built-in error handling, in both request and response.
 Interestingly, we don’t need to use Web Services Description Language (WSDL-a file that is associated with SOAP).
-WSDL contains the definition of how the web services are working and how we can refer it.
+WSDL contains the definition of how the web services are working and how we can refer to it.

 As we all know SOAP-based services will be identified by its image indicator in the SoapUI project.
-See the below screenshot.
+See the screenshot below.

 Representational State Transfer services (REST) are an alternative to SOAP because of their lighter control.
 For instance, if we use any script such as JavaScript with SOAP, we will have to prepare XML structure accordingly- which might be harder.

 There are some variances between SOAP and REST web services.
-Let us use what they are.
+Let’s use what they are.

-- Heavyweight standard that requires some procedure to access the web services.
+- Heavyweight standards that require some procedure to access the web services.

 - Platform, language and transport independent as it does not require HTTP